Read our report to the CRTC here:

-You can find media coverage on this below.
+You can find media coverage on this issue below.

 Why is ACT getting involved?

-While these disturbing stories were hitting the headlines across Canada, Montreal-based ACT researchers were in the midst of hosting focus groups with seniors to understand their responses to the rapid digitization of traditional media forms (television and radio).
+While these disturbing stories were hitting the headlines across Canada (during the early months of 2018), Montreal-based ACT researchers were in the midst of holding focus groups with seniors to understand their responses to the rapid digitization of traditional media forms (television and radio).

 During this time, we were also building a connection with the Public Interest Advocacy Centre (PIAC), an Ottawa-based, non-profit organization that has been working for years to advocate for the rights of Canadian citizens.
 PIAC had been hearing similar stories about telecommunications companies’ mistreatment of consumers.

-Together with PIAC, we decided to open a telephone line ( 1-800-835-1979) to invite people from across Canada to share their experiences with telecommunication companies and services.
+Together with PIAC, we opened a telephone line ( 1-800-835-1979) to invite people from across Canada to share their experiences with telecommunication companies and services.

 Learn more about this issue: